Biden to address U.S. troop withdrawal from Afghanistan as the Taliban makes gains

 U.S. forces have been deployed to Afghanistan for nearly 20 years since the Taliban government was toppled in the aftermath of the Sept.
 11, 2001, terrorist attacks on the United States.

 Earlier this year, Biden committed to withdrawing nearly all U.S. troops from Afghanistan by Sept.
-11. But the process has been faster than anticipated, and most troops are now expected to have departed in the coming days.
+11. But the process has been faster than anticipated, and most designated troops are expected to leave in the next few days.
 Anywhere from 650 to 1,000 troops are expected to remain in the country to guard the U.S. Embassy and the airport.

+A poll taken shortly after Biden announced his decision showed it to be fairly popular among Americans.

+In a Quinnipiac poll in late May, 62 percent of U.S. adults said they approved, while 29 percent disapproved and 9 percent offered no opinion.

 Last week, the United States transferred Bagram air base, its most important airfield in Afghanistan, to Afghan forces.